jsy1164014200/ODR-MDRO/README.md

 ### ProductionTransportation

 This folder includes three folders: `K5`, `K10`, and `K15`.
-They include the results of production transportation problems when $K=5$, $K=10$, and $K=15$, respectively.
+They include the results of production-transportation problems when $K=5$, $K=10$, and $K=15$, respectively.
 Each folder includes two folders.
 The `PCA` folder includes the results of three benchmark approaches.
 The `ADMM` folder includes the results of our proposed ODR approach.
 - `K5/PCA`, `K10/PCA`, and `K15/PCA`: These folders include the results of three benchmark approaches.
-Each file (named "K-G-H") records the results of using three benchmark approaches to solve production transportation problems with G suppliers and H customers.
+Each file (named "K-G-H") records the results of using three benchmark approaches to solve production-transportation problems with G suppliers and H customers.
 For example, the file "5-4-25" records the results of solving 5 instances with the prefix "5-4-25-" in the folder "data/ProductionTransportation."
 Each file includes a table and each row records the results of an instance.
 The first and second columns are the objective value and computational time of the first benchmark approach (Mosek).
 The third and fourth columns are the objective value and computational time of the second benchmark approach (Low-rank Algorithm).
 The remaining columns are the objective values and computational times of PCA approximations.
-- `K5/ADMM/m1=3`, `K5/ADMM/m1=5`, `K5/ADMM/m1=7`: These folders include the results of using our proposed ODR approach to solve production transportation problems when $K=5$.
+- `K5/ADMM/m1=3`, `K5/ADMM/m1=5`, `K5/ADMM/m1=7`: These folders include the results of using our proposed ODR approach to solve production-transportation problems when $K=5$.
 Note that `m1=3` means that we set $m_1=3$ in our proposed ODR approach.
 These results provide sensitivity analyses for our ODR approach.
-Each file (named "K-G-H") records the results of using the ODR approach to solve production transportation problems with G suppliers and H customers.
+Each file (named "K-G-H") records the results of using the ODR approach to solve production-transportation problems with G suppliers and H customers.
 For example, the file "5-4-25" records the results of solving 5 instances with the prefix "5-4-25-" in the folder "data/ProductionTransportation."
 Each file includes a table and each row records the results of an instance.
 The first, second, and third columns are the lower bound, computational time, and theoretical gap of the ODR-LB.
 The fourth, fifth, and sixth columns are the upper bound, computational time, and theoretical gap of the ODR-UB.
 The remaining columns are the lower bound, computational time, and theoretical gap of the ODR-RLB.
-- `K10/ADMM/m1=8`, `K10/ADMM/m1=10`, `K10/ADMM/m1=12`: These folders include the results of using our proposed ODR approach to solve production transportation problems when $K=10$.
+- `K10/ADMM/m1=8`, `K10/ADMM/m1=10`, `K10/ADMM/m1=12`: These folders include the results of using our proposed ODR approach to solve production-transportation problems when $K=10$.
 Note that `m1=8` means that we set $m_1=8$ in our proposed ODR approach.
-- `K15/ADMM/m1=13`, `K15/ADMM/m1=15`, `K15/ADMM/m1=17`: These folders include the results of using our proposed ODR approach to solve production transportation problems when $K=15$.
+- `K15/ADMM/m1=13`, `K15/ADMM/m1=15`, `K15/ADMM/m1=17`: These folders include the results of using our proposed ODR approach to solve production-transportation problems when $K=15$.
 Note that `m1=13` means that we set $m_1=13$ in our proposed ODR approach.
 - `K10/ADMM/10-5-20-m1=2`, `K10/ADMM/10-5-20-m1=4`, ..., and `K10/ADMM/10-5-20-m1=40`: These files include results of sensitivity analyses presented in Figure 1.